PaddlePaddle/Paddle/doc/howto/dev/new_op_kernel_en.md

 ### Background

-- A detailed documentation of how to add new operator and kernel is here: [`new_op_and_kernel`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/howto/dev/new_op_en.md)
+- A detailed documentation of how to add new operators and kernels is here: [`new_op_and_kernel`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/howto/dev/new_op_en.md).
-- we use `OpKernelType` to describe the attribute of each kernel.
-The design is [`op_kernel_type`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/operator_kernel_type.md)
+- we use `OpKernelType` to describe the attributes of each kernel.
+The design is [`op_kernel_type`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/operator_kernel_type.md).
-- The mechanism that an Operator choose a kernel is described in this document: [`switch_kernel`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/switch_kernel.md)
+- The mechanism that an Operator choose a kernel is described in this document: [`switch_kernel`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/switch_kernel.md).

 ### Write OpKernel for new Device or Library